-Restructuring costs increased during the year ended December 31, 2019 compared to the prior year.
-This increase was driven by the restructuring initiatives announced in January 2019.
-We recorded an impairment related to the sale of Medix, which included the recognition of deferred foreign currency related adjustments in accumulated other comprehensive income, of \$24.8 million, net of tax, and an adjustment of \$4.6 million for assets with a book value in excess of their fair market value.
-The increase was also driven by restructuring expenses incurred related to exiting the GND business and our restructuring initiatives.
+Restructuring costs decreased during the year ended December 31, 2020 compared to the prior year.
+This decrease was driven by costs in 2019 that did not repeat in 2020.
+In 2019, we recorded an impairment related to the sale of Medix, which included the recognition of deferred foreign currency related adjustments in accumulated other comprehensive income, of \$24.8 million, net of tax, and an adjustment of \$4.6 million for assets with a book value in excess of their fair market value.
+The decrease was also driven by restructuring expenses incurred in 2019 related to exiting the GND and Peloton businesses.